-For over 20 years, we’ve supported thousands of women – and families – who are affected by pre-eclampsia.
-Our education programme for midwives and other health professional continues to offer vital specialist training on the detection and management of pre-eclampsia.
+For almost 30 years, we’ve supported thousands of women – and families affected by pre-eclampsia.
+Our online and study day education programme for midwives and other health professional provides vital specialist training on the detection and management of pre-eclampsia.

 Supporting those affected by pre-eclampsia

 Action on Pre-eclampsia (also known as APEC) aims to raise public and professional awareness of pre-eclampsia, improve care, and ease or prevent physical and emotional suffering caused by the disease.
 We do this by providing information and support to members of the public who are affected by pre-eclampsia.
 We also run multi-disciplinary study days for midwives and health professionals who work with pregnant women, providing expert training on detection and management of pre-eclampsia.

 Pregnancy decision aids

 An information booklet and in-consultation aid to support discussions about high blood pressure in pregnancy and related treatment options.